 - Everyday, at 8 am and 6 pm, National Anthem is played at public places.
 Like locals, you should also stand where ever you are to pay respect to the country.

-4. Enjoy street delicacies
+4. Food: Enjoy street food

 When talking about Thailand backpacking tips, food cannot be ignored.
 Like many other countries, Thailand also has a wide range of delicious and tasty street food options, which are easy on pocket too.
 From Pad See Eiw, Kluay Tod, Kha Kha Moo, Sai OOah to varieties of Thai curries and noodles; the streets of Thailand cities have everything.
 But if you are allergic to something or has any preferences, it is advisable to ask the food vendor to customize the food accordingly in advance.